IvanekLab/CPS_2019_OpenData/README.md

 **Authors: Genevieve Sullivan, Claire Zoellner, Martin Wiedmann and Renata Ivanek.**

-**Study: Using in silico models for design and optimization of science-based Listeria environmental monitoring programs in fresh-cut produce facilities (under peer review)**
+**Study: Using in silico models for design and optimization of science-based Listeria environmental monitoring programs in fresh-cut produce facilities.
+Applied and Environmental Microbiology (in press)**

 In this study, two agent-based models of fresh-cut produce facilities were developed as a way to simulate dynamics of Listeria in the built environment by modeling the different surfaces of equipment and employees in a facility as agents.
 The components of the model developed in NetLogo and R codes used to analyze the model outputs can be found in the following folders: